Pingid/blog/posts/17-nash-equilibrium.md

 > "This notion captures a steady state of the play of a strategic game in which each player holds the correct expectation about the other players’ behaviour and acts rationally."
 (Osborne and Rubinstein, 2016, p.14)

-Rationality in game theory is borrowed from its use in economics and is used here to say, that players in a game assess all outcomes and make their decisions based solely of maximising their utility of maximising their chance of winning (Ross, 2016).
+Rationality in game theory is borrowed from its use in economics and is used here to say, that players in a game assess all outcomes and make their decisions based solely of maximising their utility (i.e. maximising their chance of winning) (Ross, 2016).
 Utility here is another term from economics which is an abstract numerical value assigned to all the possible outcomes of a game for an individual player, where higher values are assigned to more favourable outcomes (Binmore, 2008).
 So a Nash equilibrium is reached when both players know the best possible strategy for them to win or to stop their opponent from winning resulting in all games looking identical.

 Taking the example of tic tac toe it is clear that if both players plan their moves strategically they will reach a Nash Equilibrium and draw every game.
 Whereas in chess "there are more possible chess games than the number of atoms in the universe" (Kasparov, 2010), meaning even a computer couldn't come close to calculating every possible solution.
 The connection I am drawing here is that if a Nash equilibrium can be reached then a game won't be replayable as the strategies for players involved will be fixed from the start.
 Or as Roger Caillois puts it: "An outcome known in advance, with no possibility of error or surprise, clearly leading to an inescapable result, is incompatible with the nature of play."
 (Caillois, 2001).